-So, you’re about to board a plane or jump in the car for the world’s longest trip.
-You already know Wi-Fi won’t be available, so how can you watch your favorite movies and TV shows on Netflix?
+So you’re about to board a train or jump in the car for what feels like the world’s most extended trip.
+You already know Wi-Fi won’t be available; how can you watch your favorite movies and TV shows on Netflix?

 Getting your download on

 First things first, make sure your Netflix app is up to date.
 If you don’t have your device set to auto-update, simply click the application in the App Store for iOS devices (you’ll need version 9.0 or later), or do the same in the Google Play Store for Android devices.
 If you plan on using Netflix for Windows 10, select Store in the taskbar or Start menu, click your user icon, and select Downloads or Updates.
 Finally, choose Check for Updates, and the Netflix application will begin updating.

 Netflix offers two quality levels for downloads: Standard and High.
 The latter seems to be high definition — somewhere between 720p and 1080p resolution — though Netflix doesn’t specify.
 Standard uses less space on your device and allows you to download content more quickly, whereas High takes a bit more space and patience.
 Which one you’ll want will depend on how much free space you have and what kind of device you’re using.
 The standard mode’s appearance may look fine on your new phone, for instance, whereas a higher resolution may be preferable for your tablet or laptop.

 To choose, locate the App Settings menu.
 It could be called More or found under your profile icon on Android or iOS smartphone apps.
 From there, under the Downloads heading, click or tap Video Quality or Download Video Quality (Android) and select your preferred quality.
 We’ll get into more detail on how much space Netflix downloads take up later in this article.